How to add icon set to Iconify

 - Each icon set has an information section, which includes author name and link to repository.
 It is shown on websites that list icons, it is shown in Figma and Sketch plugin.
 It might get you some visitors, followers and links for search engines.

-To add an icon set to Iconify you need to open an issue on Iconify icon sets repository on GitHub.
-Post link to icon set source (see below), preferred icon set prefix.
+To add an icon set to Iconify, all you need to is open an issue on Iconify icon sets repository on GitHub.

 In the roadmap for Iconify, publishing icon sets can be done directly from Figma.
 However, that functionality is in development and it will take a while to complete.